Plan campaigns with mechanics that fit

 Points

 The universal currency of participation.
 Earn for actions, spend for rewards.
-Use them when you need a flexible economy across many campaigns.
+Use them when you need a flexible economy across many engagements.

 Rewards